breimanntools/aaanalysis/CONTRIBUTING.md

 - We emphasize fair, accountable, and transparent machine learning, as detailed in [Interpretable Machine Learning with Python](https://www.packtpub.com/product/interpretable-machine-learning-with-python/9781800203907).
-- We're committed to offering diverse evaluation metrics and interpretable visualizations, aiming to extend to causal inference and other aspects of explainable AI.
+- We're committed to offering diverse evaluation metrics and interpretable visualizations, aiming to extend to other aspects of explainable AI such as causal inference.

 ## Writing Helpful Bug Reports